d0ct0r-t3rm1nus/d0ct0r/README.md

 Hello KMD Community!

-In addition to being a massive KMD enthusiast I am an experienced and self sufficient systems / networking administrator.
-I am also well versed in project planning, management and service responding.
+In addition to being a massive KMD enthusiast I'm an experienced and self sufficient systems / networking administrator.
+I'm also well versed in project planning, management and service responding.
 I Graduated college over 12 years ago and I have been operating as an independent contractor ever since.
 I've spent this time specializing in sales, planning, coordinating, installing, configuring, calibrating, networking, securing, testing, servicing, and troubleshooting HIPPA compliant systems.
 I've never had a boss.
 Just a handful of regular, trusting, and happy clients.

 The blockchain/crypto space has brought new depth to my passion for computers.
 GPU mining has been very fun, informative and almost profitable!!! :).
 I crafted a few custom rigs in summer of 2017 which I have successfully managed and improved upon ever since while achieving excellent uptime, power efficieny, and even heat utilization.